 This article will attempt to explain some of the more common types of sleeping pads for backpacking and general outdoor use.
 If you just want the quick and dirty overview, it is near bottom of the article.

 If this guide helps narrow down a particular type of pad for you, I’d browse other sites for more in-depth reviews for individual brands and models.
-Backpackgeartest.org is a wonderful site for un-biased, thorough reviews in real-world environments.
+Backpackgeartest.org is an excellent site for unbiased, thorough reviews in real-world environments.

 I was called “Dances with Cactus” on the Arizona Trail….